 Adding oysters to Thanksgiving stuffing may sound like an odd choice, but it's a practice with a long history and delicious results.
 Here, raw chopped oysters are mixed with oven-dried wheat bread, sausage, and aromatic vegetables and herbs.
 The oysters add a wonderful savory flavor and subtle brininess.

-- 2 pounds (1 kilogram; about 2 loaves) high-quality sandwich bread or soft Italian or French bread, cut into 3/4-inch dice, about 5 quarts
+2 pounds (1 kg; about 2 loaves) high-quality sandwich bread or soft Italian or French bread, cut into 3/4-inch dice, about 5 quarts

-- 1 stick unsalted butter (113 grams), plus more for greasing dish
+1 stick unsalted butter (113g), plus more for greasing dish

-- 1 pound (500 grams) sweet Italian sausage, removed from casing
+1 pound (500g) sweet Italian sausage, removed from casing

-- 2 medium cloves garlic, minced (about 2 teaspoons; 10 grams)
+2 medium cloves garlic, minced (about 2 teaspoons; 10g)

-- 3 cups homemade chicken stock or low-sodium broth (700 millilitres), divided
+3 cups homemade chicken stock or low-sodium broth (700ml), divided

-- 2 cups raw oysters and their liquor (470 millilitres; about 32 medium oysters), oysters chopped (see note)
+2 cups raw oysters and their liquor (470ml; about 32 medium oysters), oysters chopped (see notes)

 Adjust oven racks to lower-middle and upper-middle positions.
 Preheat oven to 275°F. Spread bread evenly over 2 rimmed baking sheets.
 Stagger sheets on oven racks and bake until bread is completely dried, about 50 minutes total, rotating sheets and stirring bread cubes several times during baking.
 Remove from oven and allow to cool.
 Increase oven temperature to 350°F.